hardik-soni12/flask-learning/01-helloFlask/notes.md

-#Day 1: Getting Startd with Flask
+# Day 1: Getting Started with Flask

 ## What is Flask?
 Flask is a lightweight Python web framework used to build web applications.